 - Avoid long periods of sitting or standing.
 Make a point of changing your position frequently to encourage blood flow.

-A number of alternative therapies claim to be helpful treatments for chronic venous insufficiency, a condition associated with varicose veins in which leg veins have problems returning blood to the heart.
-These include:
+Though they haven't been well-studied, a number of alternative therapies claim to be helpful treatments for chronic venous insufficiency, a condition associated with varicose veins in which leg veins have problems returning blood to the heart.
+These therapies include:

 - Butcher's broom